seii/cowseii/README.md

              /___\
 ```

 I am not a Perl programmer, and this tweak is not intended as a new version of "cowsay".
 However, it does maintain compatibility completely as far as I can tell.
-Other than the binary name changing, you shouldn't notice any difference until using a `.cow` file which contains the `TEXT` tag.
+Other than the binary name changing, you shouldn't notice any difference until using a `.cow` file which contains the (new!) `TEXT` tag.

 ## Usage